Hylozoic/hylo/apps/mobile/README.md

 *Major Functional Areas Still needing URQL*

-~~- MemberList for Group, likely requiring some refactoring~~ ~~- Search~~
+- ~~MemberList for Group, likely requiring some refactoring~~
+- ~~Search~~
 - Messages, likely requiring some refactoring
 - Sign-up flow (partially converted, needs testing)
 - PostBodyProposal

 *Known Bugs*

-- Converted Search pages has some minor refreshing status and stale bugs (particularly with the Person tab which doesn't re-fetch when switched away and back to)
+- ~~Converted Search pages has some minor refreshing status and stale bugs (particularly with the Person tab which doesn't re-fetch when switched away and back to)~~
 - useHasResponsibilty stopped working...
 - Stream sort doesn't seem to be working currently, was at some point
 - Login auths correctly but doesn't re-direct, needs testing and ironing out